A Publicists Ultimate Guide to Strategic Media Relations 101

-This is a serious problem for your media relations efforts, especially if you are trying to do this yourself.
-Journalists are increasingly frustrated with their inboxes being blown up by PR professionals, and PR professionals are finding it harder to land their clients digital ink.
+This is a serious problem for your media relations efforts, especially if you are trying to pitch the media yourself without an external agency.
+Journalists are increasingly frustrated with their inboxes being blown up by PR professionals, and PR professionals are finding it harder to land their client’s digital ink.

 WHY YOU NEED MEDIA RELATIONS

 Media relations is the most critical part of a PR campaign.
 Other public relations activities such as community outreach can be mastered without intricate knowledge of how the media works.
 However, media relations is the most specialized component of public relations.
-In order to understand why you need media relations, you first need to understand how publicists and journalists work together on stories and segments.
+To understand why you need media relations, you first need to understand how publicists and journalists work together on stories and segments.

 How do publicists and journalists work together?

 Journalists and publicists work closely together on interviews, articles, and broadcast segments.
-Good publicists can make journalists lives easier when they are on deadline by providing access to interview opportunities with subject matter experts and key opinion leaders that may otherwise be hard to reach.
+Good publicists can make journalists’ lives easier when they are on deadline by providing access to interview opportunities with subject matter experts and key opinion leaders that may otherwise be hard to reach.
 Additionally, PR firms have access to media contacts that many people do not have.
-While you certainly could try to foster these relationships on your own, it would take a considerable amount of time, effort and media savviness to navigate the changing landscape.
+While you certainly could try to build these relationships on your own, it would take a considerable amount of time, effort, and media savviness to navigate the changing landscape.